-In the 2014 survey of those 2013 Graduates in employment 79% were working within architecture.
-This compares with 78% of 2012 Graduates in the 2013 survey, 75% of 2011 Graduates in the 2012 survey and 78% of 2010 Graduates in the 2011 survey.
+In the 2015 survey of those 2014 Graduates in employment 84% were working within architecture.
+This compares with 79% of those 2013 Graduates in employment working within architecture in the 2014 survey.
+This is similar to the 78% of 2012 Graduates in the 2013 survey, 75% of 2011 Graduates in the 2012 survey and 78% of 2010 Graduates in the 2011 survey.
 This indicates a fairly static picture.
-Approximately a fifth of all graduates responding to the survey in 2014 had more than one form of employment (with similar percentages in the previous three surveys).
-Approximately half of all of the survey respondents in the 2011, 2012, 2013 and 2014 surveys stated that the additional employment was in order to, 'earn a living / pay back loans'.
+Approximately a sixth of all graduates responding to the survey in 2015 had more than one form of employment (with similar percentages in the previous three surveys).
+Over half of all of the survey respondents in the 2011, 2012, 2013, 2014 and 2015 surveys stated that the additional employment was in order to, 'earn a living / pay back loans'.
 This was the most common response when asked why they undertook additional forms of employment.
 Given that the second job was, invariably, not from within the sphere of architecture it is perhaps not surprising that little emphasis was placed on the experience it provided or it fitting in with career plans.
-When focussing on all 2014 survey respondents under 10% envisaged not working in architecture for all or most of their career although there were a number who were unsure of their future career plans.
+When focussing on all 2015 survey respondents under 10% envisaged not working in architecture for all or most of their career although there were a number who were unsure of their future career plans.
 There was however some concern about the difficulty in remaining in architecture and employment opportunities.
-For instance, less than 5% of all graduates in the 2014 survey strongly agreed that there are lots of paid employment opportunities available in architecture.
-One respondent claimed that 'Universities produce way too many "architects" for what is required.
-It would be safe to say that maybe only half of the class belonged in the course if not even a smaller number (eg Architectural Technology or mere Drafting would have been more suitable for most).
-This then only floods the market - allowing employers to pay poor wages on the basis that there aren't any jobs for everyone'.
+For instance, only than 5% of all graduates in the 2015 survey strongly agreed that there are lots of paid employment opportunities available in architecture.
+One respondent in the 2015 survey claimed that 'It's generally hard (to get a job in architecture) without having contacts from what I understand.
+As I do not have any contact other than the one I had I find it hard to find another job in my field'.
+A further 2015 respondent stated 'I have found that the industry and career in general is not as rewarding as